tanveer-kader/smart-controller/README.md

 - [Contribution to the Industry and Society](#contribution-to-the-industry-and-society)
 ## Introduction
 ## Motivation
 Building something physical is really a pleasure.
 When we see the existence of our work it pushes us to do more.
 It makes us more confident.
 This project is something like that.
-The Smart Home System has no boundaries as it can be controlled from anywhere over the internet connection.
+The Smart Control System has no boundaries as it can be controlled from anywhere over the internet connection.
 It is a very interesting thing.
 It increased our curiosity.
 So, we went for it.
 ## Existing Works
 **Bluetooth Controlled Systems:** The system is controlled by Bluetooth module which is connected to the remote.
 The remote can control all the accessories in its range.